runcitadel/citadel/README.md

   <h1 align="center">Citadel</h1>
 </p>

 Citadel allows you to run your own Bitcoin Lightning node and personal server.
-Citadel is proudly free and open-source software (FOSS).
+It is proudly **free and open-source** software.
 Anyone is free to use, copy, study and change the software in any way as well as distribute it for commercial purposes.
+We aim to provide secure nodes and servers for everyone where _you_ are in control of your data, not a big company.
+We make contributions to various open source projects used on Citadel to make sure we're giving back to the community we build on.

 ## Overview